MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab12_FHIR service consent capabilities.md

 ## Exercise 6: Link your Object ID to a FHIR Practitioner Resource ID

 Now you will be linking the Practitioner/WDT000000003 Resource to your user account's **Object ID** in AAD.
 This will cause the Consent Opt-Out filter in FHIR-Proxy to listen for API calls from *you* and enforce the Consent rules blocking Practitioner/WDT000000003 (you) from accessing data belonging to Patient/WDT000000001.
-See the FHIR-Proxy configuration [documentation](https://github.com/microsoft/fhir-proxy/blob/main/docs/configuration.md#configuring-participant-authorization-roles-for-users) for details on the linkage between a [User Principal](https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals#service-principal-object) in AAD and a Resource instance in the FHIR service.
+See the FHIR-Proxy configuration documentation at +++https://github.com/microsoft/fhir-proxy/blob/main/docs/configuration.md#configuring-participant-authorization-roles-for-users+++ for details on the linkage between a User Principal (see +++https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals#service-principal-object+++) in AAD and a Resource instance in the FHIR service.

 1. [] Go to **Portal** -> **AAD** -> **Users**.